 As a tribute to his father’s early endeavours, Duje Garbin is currently featured on GEW’s premium wine label range.

 GEW is located in the historic Swan Valley in the Swan District Region of the Greater Perth Zone.
 It has easy access to Perth CBD and Perth domestic and international airports.

 The Swan Valley and Gingin viticultural regions certainly average the highest number of sunlight hours in Australia.
 Therefore consistent growing conditions, good fruit ripeness and early vintages are easily achieved.

-The Gingin vineyard has been planted to premium varieties of reds - Shiraz and Sangiovese and whites - Verdelho, Chardonnay and Semillon.
+The Gingin vineyard has been planted to premium varieties of reds - Shiraz, Cabernet Sauvignon and Sangiovese and whites - Verdelho, Chardonnay and Semillon.
 Soil conditions of rich, red gravelly loam and cooler night temperatures as compared to the Swan Valley vineyard is now seeing an added dimension to the quality of GEW’s premium wine range.

 Each year, GEW’s production capacity is increasing and each successive year GEW is accumulating wine awards and in particular from the Swan Valley Regional Wine Show.
-Over the past 15 years GEW has developed an eclectic corporate client list along with a loyal cellar door client database, wine clubs, retail and some exclusive restaurants.
+Over the past 15 years GEW has developed an eclectic corporate client list along with a loyal cellar door client database, retail and some exclusive restaurants and winery venue event hire.
 Currently, much of Garbin Estate’s premium production is being exported to China.

-Peter Garbin and wife, Katrina, have a philosophy of hands-on premium winemaking with personal service.
-Currently, Garbin Estate is specialising in methode traditionelle and with increasing production, exporting to China and refurbishment of the Cellar Door - so, considering all of the above, the future looks bright!
+Peter Garbin and wife, Katrina, sons Joel and Adam have a philosophy of hands-on premium winemaking with personal service.
+Currently, Garbin Estate is specialising in methode traditionelle and with increasing production, exporting to China and refurbishment of the Cellar Door to include exclusive event venue hire- so, considering all of the above, the future looks bright!